hieuvt29/hieuvt29.github.io/index.md

 I am also passionate about deep learning techniques, especially deep generative models like GANs, VAEs, and Normalizing Flows. -->

-I'm currently a Ph.D.
+I'm currently a first-year Ph.D.
 Student at The University of Iowa.

 I'm interested in Machine Learning and its application in general, data-efficient and robust machine learning methods in specific.
 Currently, I mainly focus on generative models for sequential data with physics information from epidemiology problems.
-Previously, I worked on different ML topics such as Active Learning techniques, Bayesian Neural Networks, and Distributionally Robust Optimization.
+Previously, I worked on different ML topics such as Active Learning techniques, Bayesian Neural Networks, Distributionally Robust Optimization and Fairness problem.

 # Biography